 Place your shipping label on the most visible side of the package.
 Make sure not to cover any barcodes with tape.
 You can also note that your package is fragile or perishable with label stickers if needed.
 Marking your package with “This Side Up” is another trick if you want to have a successful delivery for orientation-specific items.

-The last step of your journey is to bring your shipment to a local UPS or FedEx drop-off point.
+The last step of your journey is to bring your shipment to a local drop-off point.
 We’ll take care of the rest.

 More from the blog